 In 1961, President Dwight Eisenhower warned of the U.S. military-industrial complex in his farewell speech.
-He admitted that the Cold War made a strong military necessary.
-But he shared concerns that the industries that supplied arms could threaten the national interest.
+He admitted that the Cold War made a strong military necessary, but he shared concerns that the industries that supplied arms could threaten the national interest.
 He said it could crowd out spending on other priorities, thus weakening the underpinnings of economic growth.

 In 1965, his successors launched the Vietnam War.
-By 1975, it had cost $168 billion or $1 trillion in today's dollars.
-Compensation benefits for veterans and families still cost $22 billion a year.
+By 1975, it had cost $111 billion or $738 billion in 2011 dollars.
+Compensation benefits for veterans and families still cost more than $22 billion a year.
 That's added up to $270 billion since 1970.
 The war killed 58,220 American soldiers and wounded 153,303 more.
-Another 1,643 were missing in action.

 U.S. Militarism and Terrorism